sgarciav/playground/README.md

 A collection of various python and shell scripts that are or have been used as secondary scripts for a goal or for testing purposes.

+## machine_learning

+A collection of ML and AI algorithms, notes, and source code.
+These should serve as the basis for further learning ML.

 # Authors

 Sergio Garcia-Vergara <sergiodotgarcia@gmail.com>